Viking Expeditions Begin

 September 20, 1519

-Ferdinand Magellan and his fleet depart Portugal to begin a daring voyage of discovery.
-The fleet would become the first sail around the world.
-Magellan does not live to see their accomplishment.
-He dies on the Island of Mactan in the Philippines in 1521 from the poison arrows of the local natives.
+Ferdinand Magellan and his fleet of ships depart Portugal to begin a daring voyage of discovery.
+The fleet will become the first to sail around the world.
+Magellan, however, does not live to see their accomplishment.
+He dies on the Island of Mactan in the Philippines in 1521 from the poison arrows of the local native people.

 First True Diving Bell

 Guglielmo de Lorena invents the first true diving bell.
 The apparatus rests on diver’s shoulders and has much of its weight supported by slings.
-The bell provides enough air for the diver to breathe for about a one-hour dive.
+The bell is tested in a lake near Rome and provides enough air for the diver to breathe for about a one-hour dive.
+It is hoped that this device can be used to help recover treasure from sunken Roman ships.

 First Plans for a Submarine